Qsanti/cuTradeNet/README.md

 It's completely abstracted from the CUDA knowledge for the user, so you can use it as a regular Python library.

 ### How to use
-There is a [Demo notebook](https://github.com/Qsanti/cuTradeNet/Models&Demo) in the repository that can be tryed in it's [Google Colab]() version too.
+There is a [Demo notebook](https://github.com/Qsanti/cuTradeNet/blob/master/Models%26Demo/Demo.ipynb) in the repository that can be tryed in it's [Google Colab](https://colab.research.google.com/github/Qsanti/cuTradeNet/blob/master/Models%26Demo/Demo.ipynb\) version too.
-There is also a Gereneral explanation of Kinetic Wealth Exchange Models in [this notebook](https://github.com/Qsanti/cuTradeNet/Models&Demo/ModelsList).
+There is also a [Gereneral explanation](https://github.com/Qsanti/cuTradeNet/blob/master/Models%26Demo/ModelsList.ipynb) of Kinetic Wealth Exchange Models used.

 ### How to install
 You can install it from [PyPi](https://pypi.org/project/cuTradeNet/ "cuTradeNet page in PyPi") with the following command: